xbass540/SDslideplugin/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.2 - 18.
+November 2021 =
+* Feature: The old background animations are allowed again when the fill mode is not fill, but anything else.
+* Feature: You can now customize the Loading animation delay time.
+* Fix: Image layer box shadow now shows up in the Slide Editor.
+* Fix: We fixed an error that happened because Elementor has deprecated the _content_template method we used to create our Elementor Widget.
+* Fix: Compatibility fixes with Perfmatters.
+* Fix: The old Smart Slider WordPress widget can be moved back to Elementor using the SMART_SLIDER_ELEMENTOR_WIDGET_ALLOWED constant.
+As a result the sliders won't be missing after the 3.4.1.7 update.
+* Fix: The slider resize didn't always get triggered on mobile when the device was rotated.
+* Fix: The When ended → Go to next slide option will no longer trigger the Scroll to slider behavior at the video layers.
+* Other: Dutch translation added.
+Thanks, Frank!
+* Other: Spanish translation updated.
+Thanks, Rodrigo!

+= 3.5.1.1 - 20.
+October 2021 =
+* Feature: Background blur option for the Blur fit fill mode.
+* Fix: Divi Builder plugin has strong codes so we use a special ss-p tag to display the texts.
+An issue was fixed related to these ss-p tags that made them display incorrectly.
+* Fix: Focus incorrectly stayed on the arrow after slide switching.
+* Fix: Arrows could get highlighted in Safari.
+* Other: Better handling of the translation files.
+* Other: French translation added.
+Thanks, Jean-Francois!

+= 3.5.1.0 - 5.
+October 2021 =
+* Fix: 100% wide image layer appeared wrong when it had a link on it.
+* Fix: Text Scale option could create different result in Preview and Editor in extreme cases.
+* Fix: Column calculation adjusted for better responsive accuracy.
+* Fix: When the Autoplay is enabled and only one slide is available, this one slide is duplicated to allow the autoplay to work.
+From now on the dynamic slides are skipped from this process.
+If there's a dynamic slide that displays a single slide only, that won't be duplicated for the autoplay.
+* Fix: Translate URL now works on the background image of the Content layer.
+* Fix: We adjusted the strength of the CSS codes affecting the Thumbnail control's images to avoid 3rd party codes hiding them.
+* Fix: A wrong path could be generated for the resized thumbnail image at the backend in rare cases.
+* Fix: Rank Math SEO integration adjusted to avoid possible JavaScript errors at custom post types.
+* Other: Spanish translation has been updated.
+Thanks, Rodrigo!

+= 3.5.0.11 - 13.
+September 2021 =
+* Feature: The "Block carousel" feature is now available for free users as well.
+* Feature: Gutenberg block toolbar is available at the slider.
+Also, there's an option to go to the slide editor directly from the block.
+* Feature: Pressing enter on any control will trigger the control's action, as if it was clicked.
+* Fix: Force full width sliders weren't always properly positioned in Divi.
+* Fix: SVG paths were wrong in the HTML export of the slider.
+* Fix: Fix for an output buffer problem related to Themeco Pro theme.
+* Fix: Fix for a conflict between "Scroll To Slider" and "Use as Anchor > Smooth scroll" that created a weird scrolling.
+* Fix: The image size box overlapped the thumbnail text on RTL UI.
+* Fix: Long slider names are cropped when copied/duplicated, to ensure that the new slider can be created.
+* Fix: PHP 8 compatibility fix to avoid Heading layers creating hdiv tag.
+* Fix: On WordPress multisite installation only administrators can have unfiltered_html capability, which is required to be able to access the slider.
+We've modified the error message to reflect this.
+* Fix: Some Google fonts contain space character, which wasn't properly encoded.
+* Fix: Minimum height CSS won't be added if the value is 0 or smaller.
+* Fix: We added 50MS timeout to HTMLImageElement.decode() as its promise wasn't always resolved in Safari.
+* Fix: Outer positioned controls could create scrollbar, especially on small screens.
+* Removed: Google font subsets are now removed, as in a browser that supports unicode-range the subset is dynamically served, there's no need to force it.
+* Other: A couple of strings were not translate-able, which is now fixed.
+[Want to translate Smart Slider?](https://smartslider.helpscoutdocs.com/article/1938-translation#translation)

+= 3.5.0.10 - 21.
+June 2021 =
+* Feature: Smart Slider displays a preview image in Gutenberg's Add Block panel
+* Feature: New Google fonts added to the font suggestion list.
+* Fix: Slide title and description are copped at Static Save to avoid reaching server limitation.
+* Fix: From now on the Wrap After option won't be available on non-fullwidth rows, as they break automatically based on the space they need.
+* Fix: Smart Slider now properly appears on Google's Mobile friendly test.
+* Fix: Scale to left main animation didn't appear properly in the Free version.
+* Fix: Compatibility fix for Yandex.News Feed by Teplitsa which wrongly fetched certain slide data.
+From now on no part of the slider appears in their fetch.
+* Fix: Text bar will display the HTML codes in the Slide title and description field again.
+* Fix: Outer right control position was wrong on RTL.
+* Fix: Better check for RankMath dependency, so it won't be loaded on pages where RankMath doesn't loads its codes.
+* Fix: Outer left and right controls had wrong width.
+From now on they'll have the same width as the slider.
+* Fix: Themify builder conflict fixed with background videos
+* Fix: The slider's force fullwidth calculation could position the slider wrongly when the slider was placed into another "force fullwith" container.
+* Fix: Error handling for cases when the Top or Bottom focus selector is invalid.
+* Fix: Allow transparent color as hover background.
+* Fix: Pixel bug on the bottom of the slide in certain cases.
+* Fix: Z-index fixes for the Simple and Block type to avoid 3rd parties modify the z-index of the background images.
+* Fix: Better error handling for cases when the installation didn't run properly due to some database error.
+* Fix: WP Bakery Frontend editor will display the slider again when Yoast is enabled.
+* Fix: From now on the unfiltered_html capability is required to edit the slides on WordPress

+= 3.5.0.9 - 10.
+June 2021 =
+* Feature: From now on your can set an Alt tag for the Slide Thumbnail.
+* Fix: Absolute positioned layers didn't rotate.
+* Fix: Workaround adjusted for the Safari bug which makes non-fullwidth rows create unnecessary line wrap.
+* Fix: Slider and slide title fields are sanitized.
+* Fix: Arrow style didn't work in preview.
+* Fix: Empty background color caused PHP error.
+* Fix: Force fullwidth slider might appeared offscreen in rare cases.
+* Fix: Compatibility fix for Admin 2020 plugin.
+* Fix: Slider flickered in Gutenberg editor in rare cases.
+* Fix: Nested, not full width Absolute layer width couldn't be changed.
+* Other: Editor role no longer gets access to Smart Slider on new installations.

+= 3.5.0.8 - 02.
+June 2021 =
+Warning: Smart Slider 3.5 is not backwards compatible!
+Before upgrading check the [possible issues and their solutions](https://smartslider.helpscoutdocs.com/article/2028-sliders-look-different-after-the-3-5-update) you might see after updating to 3.5.

+* New: [Speed improvements](https://smartslider3.com/blog/smart-slider-35/) which help you make Smart Slider 3 pass Core Web Vitals.
+* Removed: jQuery dependency is removed.
+From now on Smart Slider only uses vanilla JavaScript.
+* Removed: px+ from padding and margin values.
+From now on everything will be fix px value.
+* Removed: Non adaptive font resizing is removed, and from now on everything will be adaptive.
+If you need the adaptive scaling at the layers you created before the update which previously used non-adaptive scaling, turn on "Legacy Font Scale" at Slider settings > Developer tab.
+* Feature: Async option for non-primary CSS files.
+* Feature: Horizontal mouse wheel control option.
+* Fix: Compatibility fix for Cachify plugin.
+* Fix: Compatibility fix for WooCommerce Blocks plugin.
+* Fix: Compatibility fix for A3 Lazy Loading plugin.
+* Fix: Compatibility fix for Woodmart theme.
+* Fix: Compatibility fix for Flatsome theme.
+* Fix: Compatibility fix for Newspaper theme's tagDiv Composer.
+* Fix: LiteSpeed cache plugin's Generate Critical CSS option.
+* Fix: Twenty Seventeen theme conflict with Scroll to Slider option.
+* Fix: Divi Builder plugin caused problems with the align and max width options.
+* Fix: Fixes for RTL display that affected the Inner align, force full width calculation and arrow control positioning.

 = 3.4.1.17 - 08.
 March 2021 =
 * Feature: Remove script type attributes